 Founded in 1966, Heitman is a global real estate investment management firm.
 We operate in North America, Europe, and Asia-Pacific, in public and private markets, executing debt and equity strategies across the return spectrum.
-Through extensive research, innovative investment products, a seasoned management team, and hard work from some of the most talented professionals in the industry, Heitman has the experience and the resources to capitalise on opportunities and achieve our clients’ investment objectives.
+Our mission is to lead the evolution of real estate through investments that fulfill the needs of people and communities in a world of constant change.
+Through research-driven investment products, a seasoned management team, and hard work from what we believe to be some of the most skilled professionals in the industry, Heitman believes we have the experience and the resources to capitalise on opportunities and achieve our clients’ investment objectives.
 Our three complementary business units are:

-- Public Real Estate Securities: Investing in publicly traded real estate securities in North America, Europe, and Asia-Pacific via separate accounts, UCITS portfolios, and a mutual fund, acting as a sub-advisor, and additionally participating in UMA programmes
+- Public Real Estate Securities: Investing in publicly traded real estate securities in North America, Europe, and Asia-Pacific via separate accounts, UCITS portfolios, and a mutual fund, acting as a sub-adviser, and additionally participating in UMA programmes.

 - Real Estate Debt: Origination and management of debt investments secured by real estate in North America.